directory

 Ophelia

 Of all the pivotal characters in Hamlet, Ophelia is the most static and one-dimensional.
 She has the potential to become a tragic heroine -- to overcome the adversities inflicted upon her -- but she instead crumbles into insanity, becoming merely tragic.
-This is because Ophelia herself is not as important as her representation of the dual nature of women in the play.
-Ophelia's distinct purpose is to show at once Hamlet's warped view of women as callous sexual predators, and the innocence and virtue of women.
+It appears that Ophelia herself is not as important as her representation of the dual nature of women in the play.
+The extent to which Hamlet feels betrayed by Gertrude is far more apparent because of Ophelia's presence.
 Read Ophelia's full character analysis.

 Polonius